Xyclade/MachineLearning/Readme.md

 In the plot on the right you see the result of applying PCA to this data.
 Note that there is a y value on 0.0, but this is purely to be able to plot the data and show it to you, as only the X values are returned by the PCA algorithm.
 Also note that the values for X in the right plot do not correspond to the values in the left plot, this shows that PCA not 'just drops' a dimension.

 ###Validation techniques
 In this section we will explain some of the techniques available for model validation, and will explain some terms that are commonly used in the Machine Learning field.

 #### Cross Validation
 The technique of cross validation is one of the most common techniques in the field of machine learning.
 It's essence is to *ignore* part of your dataset while training your [model](#model), and then using the model to predict this *ignored data*.
-Comparing the predictions to the actual value then gives an indication of the performance of your model.
+Comparing the predictions to the actual value then gives an indication of the performance of your model, and the quality of your training data.

 The most important part of this cross validation is the splitting of data.
 You should always use the complete dataset when performing this technique.
 In other words you should not randomly select X datapoints for training and then randomly select X datapoints for testing, because then some datapoints can be in both sets while others might not be used at all.